 4. Provide a basket for pieces to be placed in after signing.

 Guests will have a specific place to put their signed pieces when finished signing.
 I suggest something like this wire basket, since it looks nice and is under $10.
-It is helpful to encourage your bridesmaids to sign your Jenga guest book first and place completed pieces in the basket; other guests will follow.
+It is helpful to encourage your bridesmaids to sign your guest book first and place completed pieces in the basket; other guests will follow.

 And that’s it!
 It really is that easy to make it yourself.
-Your guests will love helping you “build memories” of your wedding day as they leave well-wishes and signatures on your Jenga guest book.
+Your guests will love helping you “build memories” of your wedding day as they leave well-wishes and signatures on your guest book.

-Are you making a Jenga guest book?
+Are you making one?

 Tell us in the comment box below!